graphcore-research/kg-topology-toolbox/README.md

 edge_eps = kgtt.edge_pattern_summary()
 ```

 This will return a DataFrame with the edge patterns of the KG, where values have been computed for each edge contained with the graph.
-The values contained in the dataframe include:
+The values contained in the DataFrame include:

   - **is_loop**: True if the triple is a loop (``h == t``).
   - **is_symmetric**: True if the triple (t, r, h) is also contained in the graph (assuming t and h are different).